 Selected KIs are purposively sampled and have knowledge from within the last month about a specific settlement in South Sudan, with data collected at the settlement level.
 About half of settlements assessed have more than one KI reporting on the settlement.
-In these cases, data presented at the settlement level is the modal (most frequent) response for KIs reporting on that settlement.
-If there is an even number of 'yes/no' responses, data is aggregated as 'no consensus'.
+In these cases, data is aggregated at the settlement level according to a weighting mechanism, which can be found in the Terms of Reference (ToRs).